 When it comes to handling, there is some confusion with how Honda markets this machine.
 What they call “forward speed self-propelled auger drive” is not the self-propelled we think of.
 It just means that the auger will touch the ground and pull the machine forward.
 This helps a bit, but don’t be mistaken, this is a push snowblower.
 With heavier snow, the 93-pound machine can be tough to move.
 Because of that, we do not recommend it for sloped driveways.

 Tires sit at 7-inches in height with a width of 1.5 inches.
 This is average.
 However, the wheels can run into issues with snow buildup in wetter conditions.
 This makes the machine much heavier to operate.
-It can also lead to more pressure being placed on the front tires causing the front part of the auger to make more contact with the ground.
+It can lead to more pressure being placed on the front part of the auger that makes contact with the ground.
 This leads to quicker wear of the rubber paddles as mentioned above.

 Snow Director Chute Control

 On the other hand, the chute is all metal which is a rarity these days.
 It helps prevent snow from sticking during use.
 This is built to last and I’ve never seen anyone come in with a broken Honda metal chute (occasionally an issue with a spring).
-Plastic chutes can crack or get dislodged when ice hits it.
+When ice hits, plastic chutes can crack or become dislodged.
 You won’t have that problem here.

-The Honda HS720AS offers a 120-volt electric start option alongside the pull-cord.
+The HS720AS comes equipped with a 120-volt electric start option alongside the pull-cord.
 An important feature for those in colder climates or with limited strength.
 The handlebars can be folded down for easier storage.
 Unfortunately, you can’t adjust the height.
 There is no headlight or heated handlebars.

 What conditions is the Honda HS720AS best used for?